 LCBP is working with new and existing partners to include, amplify, and translate messaging to more communities in the Lake Champlain Basin; to encourage projects and programs that look beyond traditional outreach; and to develop new approaches that will be more inclusive.
 This collaborative approach by all users of the Lake will help the community to achieve its shared goals for clean water, healthy ecosystems, thriving communities, and an informed and involved public.

-This document is complemented by the State of the Lake website, which contains additional content, a full French translation, and citations for the scientific literature and technical reports that inform the report.
-Learn more at sol.lcbp.org.
+This website supplements the printed State of the Lake report with additional content, English and French versions of the full report, and citations for the scientific literature and technical reports that inform the report.